 Why are some women so nasty to other women, especially at work where we’re supposedly being paid to achieve the same organizational goals?

-• Because they can get away with it (as a sport, fun, panacea to boredom, delight in spite, and their lack of curiosity/tolerance of difference suggests they probably don’t like people anyway)
+- Because they can get away with it — as a sport, fun, panacea to boredom, delight in spite, or because their lack of curiosity/tolerance of difference suggests they probably don’t like people anyway.

-We have an archetypal DARK SIDE – the ‘nicer’ we purport to be, the darker the shadow that we cast.
+We have an archetypal dark side: The "nicer" we purport to be, the darker the shadow we cast.
 It leaks out in our manipulative quest for power and control or satisfaction in spraying viciousness towards another woman.
-The more ‘powerful’ we purport to – or wish to - be, the more haunted we are by self-doubt or the potential exposure of our deficits.
+The more "powerful" we purport to, or wish to, be, the more haunted we are by self-doubt or the potential exposure of our deficits.

-Myths are metaphorical projections of what is happening in our lives; our shadows are our hidden or unlived parts that can leak out in vicious power plays or cruelty towards other women.
-Contemporary myths may include “there can be only one”, “I slayed the dragon and now I’m in the Castle I won’t be lowering the drawbridge for newcomers”, “Our posse likes mediocrity so scram”, “to be the in group we need someone who is out” or whatever.
+Myths are metaphorical projections of what is happening in our lives; our shadows are our hidden or unlived parts that can leak out in vicious power plays or cruelty toward other women.
+Contemporary myths may include “There can be only one," “I slayed the dragon and now that I’m in the castle I won’t be lowering the drawbridge for newcomers," “Our posse likes mediocrity so scram," "To be the in group we need someone who is out,” or whatever.

-When we are disconnected from ourselves, and our emotions and true needs, we can become narcissistic and oblivious to our impact on others; it doesn’t enter our consciousness to even consider that we need to be adult, reasonable, enquiring, and celebrate difference.
+When we are disconnected from ourselves, and our emotions and true needs, we can become narcissistic and oblivious to our impact on others; it doesn’t enter our consciousness to even consider that we need to be adult, reasonable, inquiring, and celebrating of difference.

-If you’re targeted by a Nasty woman (usually for being not-the-same or not guessing the unspoken protocols of how to blend in) then the rest of the village pecking order are likely to unconsciously mimic the Nasty woman’s behavior towards you as well.
-Survival usually means staying safe, and most village members align with, rather than trying to speak out against, the perpetrator of something insidious, complex, and confusing.
-Cultures can turn against the whistle-blowers, the ‘dobbers’, the rescuers of the targeted.
+If you’re targeted by such a woman — usually for being not-the-same or not guessing the unspoken protocols of how to blend in, then the rest of the village pecking order are likely to unconsciously mimic the nasty woman’s behavior toward you as well.
+Survival usually means staying safe, and most village members align with, rather than speaking out against, the perpetrator of something insidious, complex, and confusing.
+Cultures can turn against the whistle-blowers, the "dobbers," the rescuers of the targeted.

 Given the complex reasons for nasty behavior, I researched women’s experiences in detail.
 I have identified 8 common, easily recognized, different types from two thousand women’s felt experiences, and tailored protective strategies for more sensitive women who may be targeted.